Maryland Lottery and Gaming Control Agency

 In 1978, the Lottery’s annual contribution to the state surpassed the $100 million mark for the first time.
 By 1986, the total had surpassed the $300 million mark.
 Contributions to the state from Lottery ticket sales have exceeded $500 million in all but two years since 2006 and reached an all-time high of $569.8 million in FY2016.

-In 2008, voters approved a referendum allowing up to 15,000 slot machines at five privately owned casinos.
-Between 2010 and 2014, Maryland’s five casinos opened:
+Maryland voters approved a 2008 referendum allowing up to 15,000 slot machines at five privately owned casinos.
+In 2012, voters approved a referendum to allow the addition of table games and a sixth casino location.
+Between 2010 and 2016, Maryland’s six casinos opened:

 - Sept.
 27, 2010: Hollywood Casino Perryville, Cecil County

 - Jan.
 4, 2011: Ocean Downs Casino, Worcester County

 - June 6, 2012: Live!
 Casino, Anne Arundel County

 - May 22, 2013: Rocky Gap Casino Resort, Allegany County

 - Aug.
 26, 2014: Horseshoe Casino, Baltimore City